GRACeFUL-project/DSL-WP/Meetings/README.md

     * Maximilian + Oskar in Delft
     * (Part of the time): the rest connect via Google Hangouts
 * (Thu 2016-11-17 at 15:00 in EDIT-6128: Weekly Chalmers GRACeFUL)
-    * probably cancelled (already several GRACeFUL hours spent this week)
+    * probably cancelled (already several GRACeFUL hours spent earlier this week)
 * Thu 2016-11-24 at 15:00 in EDIT-6128: Weekly Chalmers GRACeFUL
     * Solrun+Maximilian: Semantics
+    * Björn: Testing and verification (cont.)
 * Thu 2016-12-01 at 15:00 in EDIT-6128: Weekly Chalmers GRACeFUL
+    * Draft of deliverable D4.2 (DSL for description of concept maps, with formal semantics)
 * Wed 2016-12-07 at 10:00 in EDIT-8103: Monthly GRACeFUL telcon (PaJa cannot make it)
 * Thu 2016-12-08 at 15:00 in EDIT-6128: Weekly Chalmers GRACeFUL
 * Thu 2016-12-15/16 at 9.00-17.00 in EDIT-8103: [DSL + CFP work sprint (Chalmers)](../2016-12/)